JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

 <header class="admonition-header">Exercise</header>
 <div class="admonition-body">
 ```
-*we can use test images*
-Load a sufficiently large image to the GPU such as this [one]()*TODO LINK* and manipulate it in the following ways:
+Load a sufficiently large image to the GPU such as the one provided in the lab (anything >1Mpx should be enough) and manipulate it in the following ways:
 - create a negative
 - half the pixel brightness
 - find the brightest pixels